laacz/aoc-2023/readme.md

 When I was close to finishing, it came to me once again.
 The realisation that it won't work, as after each 'last' step the next cycle is of different length.
 I finished it anyway, and to my absolute surprise and astonishment - answer was correct.

 So in effect, there were no clues in the problem that paths are always cycling at same length.

+## Day 09

+First time it did not work with the actual input, though tests passed.
+Checked output for each line - there it is, negative numbers.
+Replaced check for reduced slice sum being `>0` with `!=0` and it still did not work.
+After twenty minutes or so there it was - an edge case when all numbers summed up to zero.
+Fixed that and we're golden.

+Second part was the same, except with heads instead of tails.